indpro-interns-oct-25/chatNShop/SETUP.md

 - Redis (for caching and queues)
 - PostgreSQL (for data storage)
 - Qdrant (for vector database/embeddings)
+     Python 3.10 or higher
+- pip (Python package manager)
+- Git
+- Docker & Docker Compose (for services)
+- Redis (for caching and queues)
+- PostgreSQL (for data storage)
+- Qdrant (for vector database/embeddings)

 ### 1. Clone and Setup
 ```bash